ropensci/chlorpromazineR/README.md

 ## Licence

-    Copyright (C) 2019 Eric E. Brown

-    This software is licensed under the GPL-3, please see the LICENSE file.
+Copyright (C) 2019 Eric E. Brown.
+This software is licensed under the GPL-3.

 ## Citation